 In her leisure time, Christiane is singing in a choir, playing the drums, travelling the world and recently evolved a great passion for playing foosball.
 She also loves playing digital and non-digital games, which is one of the reasons for chosing her research topic.
 In the past, she worked on several game projects in different ways.
 In addition, she wants to become a professor and has a great passion for teaching.

 Ann Katrin Kuessner graduated with a Bachelor of IT-Systems Engineering at the Hasso Plattner Institute and is currently pursuing her masters.
 She worked as a software engineer for openWHO.org, the sister platform of openHPI and openSAP and will intern this summer at Google as a Product Manager.

 In her free-time, you can mostly find her outside doing sports, preferably in the mountains.
 Additionally, she works voluntarily as a ski instructor for her skiing club and gives workshops and supervises camps for STEM topics.

-Thomas Staubitz is a research associate and Ph.D. candidate at the Internet Technologies and Systems group of Prof. Dr. Christoph Meinel at the Hasso Plattner Institute at the University of Potsdam.
+Dr. Thomas Staubitz is a Senior Lecturer at the Internet Technologies and Systems group of Prof. Dr. Christoph Meinel at the Hasso Plattner Institute at the University of Potsdam.
 His general research topics are in the area of eLearning and MOOCs.
 A particular focus is on collaboration and interaction among course participants and assessment strategies beyond multiple-choice quizzes.

-Ralf Teusner is a Research Assistant at the Enterprise Platform and Integration Concepts research group of Professor Dr. h.c.
-Hasso Plattner, located at the Hasso Plattner Institute at the University of Potsdam.
+Ralf Teusner is a research assistant in the Enterprise Platform and Integration Concepts research group of Professor Dr. Hasso Plattner, at the Hasso Plattner Institute for Digital Engineering, University of Potsdam.
 His research area is centered around eLearning and MOOCs.
-Especially the adoption of programming languages and concepts as well as the potential and influence of social interaction are in his focus.
+His main focus is on the adoption of programming languages and concepts as well as the potential and influence of social interaction.